AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 ## Key Findings

+Customer retention is very low (~3%)
+Delayed deliveries account for ~8% of orders
+Average review score:
+On-time delivery ~4.2
+Delayed delivery ~2.6
-Customer retention is very low (~3%) Delayed deliveries account for ~8% of orders Average review score: On-time delivery: ~4.2 Delayed delivery: 2.6 Revenue grew rapidly in 2017 and stabilized in 2018 ($1M/month)
+Revenue grew rapidly in 2017 and stabilized in 2018 ($1M/month)

 Conclusion: delivery delays are strongly associated with lower customer satisfaction and likely contribute to low retention.